csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

  ## Deployment and Github Workflow
 ​
-Describe your Git/GitHub workflow.
-Essentially, we want to understand how your team members share codebase, avoid conflicts and deploys the application.
-​
 ## ![page 11](./D2-demo-img/f11.png)

 We choose to use  Model-View-Presenter (MVP) to create this virtual rehabilitation website project, we follow the following steps: